 We offer three key areas of focus to see our students to and through college:

 Academic Excellence: we strive to ensure every student is college and career ready.
 We work to meet students’ diverse needs with a variety of academic supports and test preparation.

 High School & College Counseling as well as Admissions & Financial Aid Guidance.

 Students are encourage to find their own voice through acting, Great Books, and personal essay writing.

-The growth of the Armory College Prep Program would not have been possible without the loyalty and friendship of our supporters.
+The growth of the Armory College Prep Program would not have been possible without the funding of our supporters.